Rohit-code07/API-rate-Limiter/README.md

-# High-Throughput API Rate Limiter
+w# High-Throughput API Rate Limiter

 This project implements a distributed, high-performance API rate limiter designed to protect backend services from traffic bursts and ensure fair usage.
 Built with a modern Java stack, it leverages Redis for high-speed, distributed state management and employs the **Token Bucket algorithm** for scalable and efficient request throttling.